matthias-prangl/hsro-inf-kp.github.io/README.md

 }
 ```

-While the above example makes it obvious which lifetime is associated with each value, using references in functions or field can make lifetimes unclear.
+While the above example makes it obvious which lifetime is associated with each value, using references in functions or fields can make lifetimes unclear.

 Say you want to pass two references to a function and have the function return one of those references.
 To ensure safety, the compiler needs to know how long the returned reference lives.
-Consider the following (pointless, but illustrative) example which does nothing but take a reference to a vector and a refernce to a string and returns the reference to the vector:
+Consider the following (pointless, but illustrative) example which does nothing but take a reference to a vector and a reference to a string and returns the reference to the vector:

 ```rust
 fn ret_ref<'a, 'b>(x: &'a Vec<i32>, y: &'b str) -> &'a Vec<i32> { x }